 Credit Toward Becoming a Credentialed Manager

-Completion of the Emerging Leaders Development Program will count as six-months of executive experience credit towards becoming a Credentialed Manager.
+Completion of the Emerging Leaders Development Program MAP will count as six-months of executive experience credit towards becoming a Credentialed Manager.
 To earn this credit, participants must complete a Management Application Project, supervised by a local government mentor.

 This program can also help fulfill your professional development requirements as outlined in the guidelines for Tenet 8 of the ICMA Code of Ethics.